pterodactyl/documentation/project/terms.md

 **Node** — A node is a physical machine that runs an instance of the Daemon.

+**Wings** — A service written in Golang that interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.

 **Daemon** — A service written in Nodejs that interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.